As with other industries, digital transformation is a top priority for B2B ecommerce brands.

-Many B2B buyers don’t come to a B2B ecommerce website to peruse a wide array of products.
-Rather, they come to the site with one or more specific items in mind for their companies.
+Many B2B buyers don’t come to a B2B ecommerce website to peruse many products.
+They come to a site with one or more specific items in mind for their companies.

-Knowing when a customer who has bought the same (or similar) items multiple times returns to your website, being able to track their browsing behavior and score it based on intensity and momentum, and then provide customized product recommendations geared to the individual is critical.
+Knowing when a customer returns to your website, being able to track their browsing behavior and score it based on intensity and momentum, and then provide customized product recommendations geared to the individual is critical.

-Let’s say you’re responsible for marketing at a big telecom equipment manufacturer and wholesaler.
+Let’s say you’re responsible for marketing at a telco equipment manufacturer/wholesaler.

-When you have the ability to recognize a customer in real time who previously bought routers and gateways from your company in bulk months earlier lands back on your website, you’ll want to provide them with a unique customer experience that shows them the seemingly most pertinent products — like ones they ordered before or related products to upsell them.
+When you have the ability to recognize a customer in real time who previously bought routers and gateways from your company in bulk months earlier lands back on your website, you’ll want to provide them with a unique customer experience.

-If they exit your site without purchase, you can also use our customer data platform to stay top of mind by using your first-party data to deliver incentives to encourage them to come back and purchase.
+If they exit your site without buying, you can use our CDP to deliver messaging that incentivizes them to come back and buy.

-For instance, you could target them with ads across the web following site exits through Facebook and Google Ad or send personalized offers based on their engagement with your brand to date via email.
+For instance, you could target them with ads across the web (Facebook, Google) or send personalized offers based on their engagement with your brand to date via email.

-This sort of attention placed on past buyers, including and especially those who purchase repeatedly (or items with sizable price tags, at least), can lead to greater customer loyalty and, as a result, greater customer lifetime value (CLV) — something all B2B ecommerce companies strive to achieve.
+This sort of attention placed on past buyers, including and especially those who purchase repeatedly (or items with sizable price tags, at least), can lead to greater customer loyalty.

 Use case #2: Grow the customer lifetime value (CLV) of your high-value clients by focusing on getting repeat purchases and building customer loyalty.

-The reason CLV is such an important metric is due to the typically lengthy sales cycle for B2B buyers compared to the average consumer.
+The reason customer lifetime value is such an important metric is due to the typically lengthy sales cycle for B2B buyers compared to the average consumer.

-Thus, it’s imperative for B2B ecommerce companies to play the long game with their marketing and place a concerted focus on the organizations — and their chief decision-makers — who they believe are most likely to convert from prospect into customer and, ideally, repeat customer.
+Thus, it’s vital for B2B ecommerce brands to play the long game with their marketing and place a concerted focus on the organizations.
+(And their chief decision-makers.)

-Using a feature like AI Workbench in BlueConic can help companies like yours — which may only see a given customer return to buy once a year — maximize their odds of earning that repeat business.
+Using AI Workbench in BlueConic can help companies like yours — which may only see a given customer buy once a year — maximize their odds of earning that repeat business.

-With this data in hand (or better yet, in a customer’s profile), you and your marketing team could send a perfectly timed email, for instance, to the decision-maker who bought last time to ask if they’re interested in purchasing once more.
+With this data in hand, you can send a perfectly timed email, for instance, to the decision-maker who bought last time to ask if they’re interested in purchasing once more.

-In other words, you can anticipate your customers’ needs based on their buying patterns and behavioral attributes (e.g. momentum and recency of their website visits) and entice them to order again — not to mention possibly prevent them from researching or buying from your competition.
+In other words, you can anticipate your customers’ needs based on their buying patterns and behavioral attributes (e.g. momentum and recency of their website visits).

 Improving your B2B ecommerce marketing and sales with a pure-play CDP

-To sell online effectively today — that is, build an ecommerce machine that progressively scales and boosts B2B sales efforts to help meet business revenue goals — is both an art and a science.
+To sell online effectively today — that is, build an ecommerce machine that continually grows your B2B sales and helps you meet revenue goals — is both an art and a science.

-Both B2B and B2C brands alike struggle with various elements of their online sales efforts.
-But both niches within the e-retail industry turn to the same solution to solve their marketing woes: the CDP.
+Both B2B and B2C brands alike struggle with their online sales efforts.
+But companies in both spaces turn to the same solution to solve their marketing woes: a pure-play CDP.